Former Vice President Biden launches White House bid as Democrat frontrunner

 Biden, 76, had been wrestling for months over whether to run.
 His candidacy will face numerous questions, including whether he is too old and too centrist for a Democratic Party yearning for fresh faces and increasingly propelled by its more vocal liberal wing.

-Still, he starts as the leader of the pack in opinion polls of a Democratic field that now will total 20 contenders seeking the chance to challenge President Donald Trump, the likely Republican nominee, in November 2020.
+Biden starts as leader of the pack in opinion polls of a Democratic field of 20 contenders seeking a chance to challenge Trump, the likely Republican nominee, in November 2020.

 Critics say his standing in polls is largely a function of name recognition for the former U.S. senator from Delaware, whose more than four decades in public service includes eight years as President Barack Obama’s No. 2 in the White House.

+Obama’s spokeswoman Katie Hill said in a statement after Biden’s announcement that Obama has long said selecting Biden to be his running mate in 2008 was one of the best decisions he ever made.
+The statement fell short of a formal endorsement, but said Obama relied on Biden’s insight, knowledge and judgement through both election campaigns and his entire presidency.

-As speculation about his bid mounted, Biden faced new questions about his longtime propensity for touching and kissing strangers at political events, with several women coming forward to say he had made them feel uncomfortable.
+As speculation about his bid mounted, Biden faced new questions about his propensity for touching and kissing strangers at political events, with several women coming forward to say he had made them feel uncomfortable.

 Biden struggled in his response to the concerns, at times joking about his behavior.
 But ultimately, he apologized and said he recognized standards for personal conduct had evolved in the wake of the #MeToo movement.

-Trump and his allies seized on the flap, attempting to weaken perhaps his top rival before Biden entered the race.
+Trump and his allies seized on the flap, attempting to weaken the incumbent president’s likely top rival before Biden entered the race.

-Even so, Biden was determined to push forward, arguing his background, experience and resume best positioned him to take on Trump next year.
+Even so, Biden was determined to push forward, arguing that his background, experience and resume best positioned him to take on Trump next year.

 In a speech to union members in April, Biden called Trump a “tragedy in two acts.”